mito-ds/mito-efficiency-test/README.md

 ## Running a Mito Efficiency Test

+If you don't already have Python and Jupyter installed, follow [these installation instructions](https://docs.trymito.io/getting-started/installing-mito).

 To run a Mito Efficiency Test:
-1. Download the `data` folder from this Github repository
+1. Download the `data` folder from this GitHub repository
 2. See the **Workflow Description** in this README
 3. Complete the workflow with Python in a Jupyter notebook.
 4. Complete the workflow with Python AND Mito in a Jupyter notebook -- using Mito for the analysis.